 To pursue his radio career, Ron left his hometown, Plant City, in 1956 for some of the biggest stations in the country after attending the University of Florida and serving in Army Intelligence as a cryptographer in Naples, Italy.

 His list of stations is impressive and includes those of radio programming pioneer and innovator Gordon McLendon (for whom he worked as music director Mack Sanders at KEEL in Shreveport and KTSA in San Antonio).
 He also worked at stations in Alabama and Georgia (WPLO/Atlanta).

-In the mid 1960’s, Ron temporarily gave up his successful radio career and returned to Plant City to help with his parents’ furniture and carpet business.
-He kept a foot in radio, though, and picked up a part-time job doing an afternoon air shift at WPLA.
-He was also the station’s play-by-play man for the Friday night Plant City High School football games.
+In the mid 1960’s, Ron temporarily gave up his successful radio career and returned home to help out with his parents’ furniture and carpet business.
+But he kept a foot in radio, picking up a part-time job doing afternoons at hometown station WPLA, and play-by-play for its Friday night Plant City High School football games.

 1966 - 1970 WPLA (Sports)